 438 Marlborough was designed by architect Obed F. Smith and built in 1885-1886 by Charles H. Dodge, mason, for building contractor George Wheatland, Jr., for speculative sale, one of six contiguous houses (430-432-434-436-438-440 Marlborough), arranged in a symmetrical group, the three to the east (430-434 Marlborough) with bays on the eastern side, and the three to the west (436-440 Marlborough) with bays on the western side.
 The peaks of the bays have varied designs.
 George Wheatland, Jr., is shown as the owner on the original building permit for 438 Marlborough, dated October 16, 1885.
 At the same time, George Wheatland, Jr., was having six more houses built at 381-391 Commonwealth on the lots to the south, behind 430-440 Marlborough, also designed by Obed Smith and built by Charles Dodge.

-By 1888, 438 Marlborough was the home of Mrs. Sarah A. (Garland) Kennard, widow of Daniel Kennard.
+On January 4, 1888, 438 Marlborough was acquired from Edward Hammond by Sarah A. (Garland) Kennard, the widow of Daniel Kennard.
 She previously had lived in the Wollaston district of Quincy where she and her husband had owned a farm.
-She is shown as the owner of 438 Marlborough on the 1888 Bromley map.
+He had died there in January of 1884.

-In November of 1892, their third sister, Eugenie (Jennie) Kennard, married to Thomas R. Mathews, a widower.
-Prior to their marriage, she had lived with her brother, Charles Kennard, a leather merchant, in the Longwood district of Brookline.
-After their marriage, the Mathewses lived briefly at 8 Wayne in Roxbury and then made 438 Marlborough their home.
+Eugenie Kennard married in November of 1892 to General Thomas R. Mathews, a widower.
+On November 16, 1892, prior to her marriage, she transferred her interest in 438 Marlborough to Edith Kennard.
+After their marriage, Thomas and Eugenie Mathews lived briefly at 8 Wayne in Roxbury and then made 438 Marlborough their home.